SQL Server system_health Session Retention

 The system_health session is an Extended Events session that is included by default with SQL Server.
 This session starts automatically when the SQL Server Database Engine starts, and runs without any noticeable performance effects.
 The session collects system data that you can use to help troubleshoot performance issues in the Database Engine.
 Therefore, we recommend that you do not stop or delete the session.

 Often time you have an issue with the application pointing to SQL Server and you want to diagnose the problem with system_health files.
-You find that files already rolled over and information you are looking for is not available.
-I will explain how you can solve this problem and retain system_health session files for longer period.
+You find that files already rolled over and the information you are looking for is not available.
+I will explain how you can solve this problem and retain system_health session files for a longer period.

 Check which extended event sessions are configured and running in your SQL Server.